cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers/services.rst.txt

    verify that both the ``X11-forwarding`` and the ``Compression`` checkboxes are checked.

-As there are currently now browsers installed on Esrum, you will need to install a copy of Firefox in your home.
+As there are currently no browsers installed on Esrum, you will need to install a copy of Firefox in your home.
 To do so, perform the following
 steps: